Sign up to receive news and updates including new church scores, blog posts, and more.

 That’s great news!
 Take a look at our Scoring Definitions, to begin with, to understand the difference between Clear and Unclear websites.
 Then, read our Church Clarity resource PDF, “How to be clear: For Church leaders.”
 You can also email us to receive our Verified Clear survey so you can obtain the highest score available on our database.

 Each church submission undergoes three levels of review and verification by our volunteer team so it takes up to 2 weeks for each submission to be processed.
+If you want to confirm your submission is in our database, email us.
 If you’re interested in joining our volunteer team, first register to be Verified Clear as an individual.

 You can also inquire about purchasing Clarity Credits in order to accelerate the processing speed of your submissions through our pipeline.
 Simply go to our contribute page or email us for more information.